Skip to content

 So why do dogs fall down?
 Is it possible to treat loss of balance?
 And when should your canine companion see a vet?

-Injury, stroke, poisoning, infections can all cause your dog to lose its balance.
-Because these things can be dangerous or even life-threatening, don't hesitate to call your vet immediately if your dog is falling down.
+Injury, stroke, poisoning, and infections can all cause your dog to lose its balance.
+Because these things can be dangerous or even life threatening, call your vet immediately if your dog is falling down.

 A few of the more common causes of falling down in dogs include:

 Vestibular Syndrome.
 Vestibular syndrome is caused by dysfunction of the inner ear.
 Because the symptoms occur suddenly, they are sometimes confused with symptoms of stroke.
-Along with loss of balance and falling over, signs may include head tilt, walking in circles, vomiting, nausea, and flicking of the eyes from side to side.
+Along with loss of balance and falling over, signs may include head tilt, walking in circles, vomiting, nausea, and flicking of the eyes from side to side, also known as nystagmus..

 Treating vestibular syndrome depends on the cause.
 Many dogs need support for secondary symptoms such as nausea, vomiting, and dehydration.